Antari-yan/Introduction-Container/README.md

 - Scalability - automatically running more replicas when demand grows.
 - Fault tolerance - restarting containers on failure, redistributing workloads if a node goes down.
 - Service discovery & networking - assigning DNS names and load balancing between replicas.
-- Configuration & secrets management - distributing environment variables, certificates, and keys.
+- Configuration & secrets management - distributing configuration and credentials
 - Rolling updates & rollbacks – upgrading without downtime.

 This is where orchestration platforms come in.